neil-morrison44/MiSTer_tty2pico/arduino/README.md

 The project is configured to use PlatformIO for development targeting the [Arduino-Pico](https://github.com/earlephilhower/arduino-pico) core.

-### PlatformIO Configuration

-A PlatformIO build environment is defined for each supported board.
-The main `platformio.ini` file defines the base build parameters and imports shared configurations for each board from the `boards/` folder.
-The `displays/` folder contains configurations for each supported display, and are also imported through the `platformio.ini` file.
-The shared configurations are then composed into build environments that are defined in each board's `env/[Board]-[Display].ini` file, which are automatically generated when running the `tools/generate-environments.py` script.

-If you would like to add a build for a board/display that isn't supported, copy one of the existing display or env files, rename, then update accordingly.

 ### Dependencies

 All platform, framework and external library dependencies required to build will be automatically downloaded by PlatformIO when executing a build.
 The external library dependencies are: